Amanuel2000/alx-low_level_programming/0x09-static_libraries/README.md

-0. Task 0 the static library libmy.a containing all the functions
+0. static library libmy.a containing all the functions